gmartindale44/finishline-wps-ai/README.md

 **Advanced horse race prediction system for Win/Place/Show betting**

 A self-contained FastAPI + Static Web App that predicts horse race outcomes using simulated data and optional multi-image analysis.
-Built with NovaSpark AI branding and hosted on Vercel.
+Built with NovaSpark Collective LLC branding and hosted on Vercel.

 ## 🏇 Features